DanielBatesUK/chatgpt-android-app/README.md

 ### About

 This is my first (and maybe last) attempt at making an Android app.
 I just wanted to try out Android Studio, and make a little ChatGPT app; for myself.
-This is so I can have a it listed in my app drawer, and have a nice themed icon on my (Pixel's) homescreen.
+This is so I can have it listed in my app drawer, and have a nice themed icon on my (Pixel's) homescreen.

 ## Author